EQuimper/equimper.com/posts/moving-my-blog-from-hugo-with-gh-pages-to-gatsby-and-netlify.md

 ## Create my own CMS or use a new tool for this ?

 In my other blog I was writing the markdown post right from my text editor.
 Was great, I mean for a developer this is like you do everyday.
 But I feel like I don't wrote as many post I want because the experience is not so great.
+So I was I thinking why not create my CMS for my own blog.
+But the thing with that it's now you need to manage also security and everything because now you have a database etc. So I feel building a CMS for a simple blog was overkill.

-I was reading a lot about headless CMS, like [Contentful](https://contentful.com/) or [Prismic](https://prismic.io/).
+I was also reading a lot about headless CMS, like [Contentful](https://contentful.com/) or [Prismic](https://prismic.io/).
 Really like the idea about it.
 I even create this blog with this tool first.
 But one night I was watching some video on youtube and see this one.

 `youtube:YyRwMy59d4M`

 This talk really sell me Netlify CMS.
-I mean first I already want to use Netlify for the deployment, second I want to be able to customize all my experience with it, and finally I don't want to pay for something I can handle for free in my text editor.
+I mean first, I already want to use Netlify for the deployment, second I want to be able to customize all of my experience with it, and finally I don't want to pay for something I can handle for free in my text editor.

 So I give it a chance, I navigated to their [website](https://www.netlifycms.org/) and follow the docs about how to setup it.
 Because I know Gatsby build lot of awesome plugin I try to search if one exist to make my life even easier to install it.
 And yes 😀I found this plugin call [gatsby-plugin-netlify-cms](https://www.gatsbyjs.org/packages/gatsby-plugin-netlify-cms).
 Just with a simple file with less than 20 line you can setup a CMS for creating blog post or anything you want.
 This is really awesome.
 One thing, this is free and you don't need to pay for storage or anything.
 Here all the stuff we build go to git and all is manage in git.
 Only thing, you need to use one of the 3 main git hosting provider.